Skip to content

 People make mistakes.
 Whether that’s clicking a suspicious link or plugging in a random USB drive they found, errors in judgment can have major consequences.
 And all too often, work-related mistakes lead to cybersecurity incidents, with 74% of breaches involving a human element.
 Cybersecurity awareness training is critical for helping users learn more about the importance of cybersecurity and how they can protect your organization.
 We’ll break down some of the most pressing topics to cover in cybersecurity training 101.

 You don’t need to be an established cybersecurity expert to set up an in-house training program.
 Then again, continuing your own cybersecurity education never hurts.
 Take that cybersecurity training course.
-Get that cybersecurity certification.
+Get that IT certification.
 Just remember that a professional development budget might pay for a cybersecurity course for you, so check with your boss.

 Social engineering